felipeleusin/product-engineer-code-sample/README.md

 For data fetching I resorted to simple axios calls, on a bigger project I would structure then either as redux actions (I'm personally a big fan of redux-axios-middleware).

 Also in a bigger project it would made sense to use a router and keep the specific pages in a /src/pages folder.

+## Tasks

+To start the server run npm start

+To run the test suite run npm test